LeelaChessZero/lc0/README.md

 # Building and running this version of lc0.

-Building is not very streightforward, but here's roughly the process:
+Building is not very straightforward, but here's roughly the process:

 ## Linux